In the War

 While almost all of the 20 million gallons of herbicides were sprayed in southern Vietnam, the U.S. war effort spilled over into neutral Cambodia.
 Little is known about the extent of the spraying and the present-day impacts.

-Unlike Laos, Cambodia was not systematically sprayed, though the HERBS database does show records of spray runs conducted sporadically in Cambodian territory.
-There were also incidences of spray drift of herbicides that carried over into where the Ho Chi Minh Trail was established on the Cambodian side that bordered South Vietnam.
-Over 1 million gallons of herbicides were sprayed in Vietnam within 5 km of the Cambodian border.
-The HERBS database shows only records of spray runs conducted sporadically in Cambodian territory.
+Unlike Laos, Cambodia was not systematically sprayed, though the HERBS database does show records of spray runs conducted in Cambodian territory.
+There were incidences of spray drift of herbicides that carried over into where the Ho Chi Minh Trail was established on the Cambodian side that bordered South Vietnam, likely a consequence of the spraying of over 1 million gallons of herbicides in neighboring parts of the latter.

 Between April 18 and May 2, 1969, about 270 square miles of French and Cambodian rubber plantations in Kampong Cham Province in Cambodia were sprayed.
 Gardens and trees in nearby villages were also impacted, including 45,000 jackfruit trees that were either completely destroyed or severely damaged.
 Kampong Cham, up until recently, in 2013, previously extended eastward towards the border with southern Vietnam.
 The damage was too far from the border and too extensive to be caused by spray drift.